minio/docs/source/reference/global-flags.rst

 Global Command Line Flags
 =========================

-You can add the following optional flags to any :mc-cmd:`mc` command.

 .. default-domain:: minio
+.. mc:: mc

 .. contents:: Table of Contents
    :local:
    :depth: 2

+You can add the following optional flags to any :mc-cmd:`mc` command.

 .. mc-cmd:: --debug
    :optional: